 Video: Final state of our app (April 2017)

 What do users think of the Supporting LIFE App and what are our hopes for the future?
 The following video gives some answers.

 How can a mobile app tackle child mortality?
 And why, from all countries, in Malawi?
-Our infographic gives answers.
+Our infographic and explainer video explain.